animator/learn-python/README.md

 ![Step 2: Install Python 3](images/0201b.png)

 Select the checkbox ✅ `Add Python 3.9 to PATH`.
-This will enable you to install python packages and run python script via command-line.
+This will enable you to install Python packages and run Python scripts via the command-line.

 Hit 🛡️ `Install Now` and complete the setup.

 **Step 3: Verify Installation**

-Once the setup is complete, click on the `Start` menu and open `Python 3.9 -> IDLE (Python 3.9 64 bit)` to launch the Python interpreter.
+Once the setup is complete, click on the `Start` menu and open `Python 3.9 -> IDLE (Python 3.9 64-bit)` to launch the Python interpreter.

 ![Step 3: Launch Python Interpreter](images/0201c.png)